Sasuke (TV series): 2005–2011: Monster9, American qualifiers and cancellation

 Overseas, NBCUniversal's niche gaming network G4 licensed Kinniku Banzuke, Sasuke and Kunoichi from TBS, where they created their own subtitled edits of the series under the titles Ninja Warrior, Unbeatable Banzuke and Women of Ninja Warrior.
 The show proved to be quite popular with the small network, and so G4 pursued a closer partnership with Higuchi and TBS.
 In Summer 2007, G4 launched American Ninja Challenge, a reality show where contestants could audition and take part in a series of challenges to win a spot in Sasukes 19th tournament.
-Two competitors went to Japan, however Sasukes 19th tournament proved to be the most challenging in the show's history, with only two 1st Stage clears, who both went on to fail at the Salmon Ladder.
+Two competitors went to Japan, however Sasukes 19th tournament proved to be the most challenging in the show's history (and still the worst outcome of any tournament worldwide), with only two 1st Stage clears, who both went on to fail at the Salmon Ladder.
 American Ninja Challenge returned for a second season in 2008, where Levi Meeuwenburg shocked Japanese audiences after being the only competitor to clear the 2nd Stage, earning him the title of Last Man Standing.
-The co-operation between American Ninja Challenge and Sasuke continued for two additional seasons, before interest in America grew high enough that G4 decided to ramp up production.
-2009 saw the debut season of American Ninja Warrior, where hundreds of competitors competed shorter preliminary stages to win one of ten spots in Sasukes 23rd tournament.
+The co-operation between American Ninja Challenge and Sasuke continued for two additional seasons, before rebranding to American Ninja Warrior, where hundreds of competitors competed to appear on Sasuke.
 The show saw continued interest, with the 2nd and 3rd seasons sending competitors to Sasukes 26th and 27th tournaments.
 In Japan, breakout star Yuji Urushihara became the third to achieve Total Victory, and then the first to achieve Total Victory twice only three seasons later.

-In November 2011, Ushio Higuchi's Monster9 filed for bankruptcy as a result of financial mismanagement, legal disputes and settlements with stage acrobat group Muscle Musical and plummeting viewership.
-As a result, Sasuke, Kunoichi and Sportsman No. 1 all went into hiatus during legal proceedings, and were subsequently cancelled by TBS.
-As a result of this cancellation, G4 made the decision that for the first time ever, they would host their own full scale tournament in Las Vegas, and as a result American Ninja Warriors fourth season saw 100 competitors complete a course in the US, with Japan cut out of the format.
-Due to the higher production costs, G4 decided to move the program to NBC to attract higher viewership.
-This new format was a massive success, however G4 would shut down within 6 months of this change, resulting in an end to Japanese Sasuke broadcasts in the United States.